 If you are dealing with a large number of nodes this task can be quite tedious.
-The xCAT makehosts option may be useful in some cases.
+There is another option available in the xCAT support.
 This process uses a regular expression to automatically determine the IP addresses and hostnames for a set of nodes.
-To use this method you must decide on appropriate naming conventions and IP address ranges for your nodes.
+To use this method you must decide on an appropriate naming conventions and IP address ranges.
 This process may seem a bit complicated but once you get things set up it can save time and add structure to your cluster.

 If you choose to use this process you will have to come back to this section after you have created the xCAT node definitions later in this process.
-You should read through this now and decide on naming conventions etc. for when you create your xCAT node definitions.
+You should read through this now so that you can be prepared later.